-The bill would require the Director of the Division of Purchase and Property, the Director of the Division of Property Management and Construction, and any State agency having authority to contract for the purchase of goods or services, wherever possible, to give preference to unit concrete products that utilize carbon footprintreducing technology.
+The bill would require the Director of the Division of Purchase and Property, the Director of the Division of Property Management and Construction, and any State agency having authority to contract for the purchase of goods or services, wherever feasible, to use or require the use of unit concrete products that utilize carbon footprint-reducing technology.
 This requirement would apply whenever a State agency enters into a contract for the purchase of unit concrete products, or for any construction or improvement project that requires the use of unit concrete products, including the replacement of impervious surfaces with permeable pavement.
-The Division of Purchase and Property and the Division of Property Management and Construction, in consultation with the DEP, would be required to publish guidelines for implementing this preference.
-A State agency would be required to include in an invitation to bid, where relevant, a statement that any response to the invitation that proposes or calls for the use of unit concrete products that utilize carbon footprint-reducing technology will receive preference whenever possible.
+The Division of Purchase and Property and the Division of Property Management and Construction, in consultation with the DEP, would be required to publish guidelines for implementing this requirement.
+A State agency would be required to include in an invitation to bid, where relevant, a statement that any response to the invitation shall use unit concrete products that utilize carbon footprint-reducing technology.

-The bill would also require a local contracting unit, whenever possible, to give preference to a bid that uses unit concrete products that utilize carbon footprint-reducing technology, including permeable pavers.
+The bill would also require a local contracting unit, whenever feasible, to use or require the use of unit concrete products that utilize carbon footprint-reducing technology, including permeable pavers.
 This requirement would apply whenever a local contracting units enters into a contract for the purchase of unit concrete products, or for any construction or improvement project that requires the use of unit concrete products, including the replacement of impervious surfaces with permeable pavement.
-Under the bill, the Director of the Division of Local Government Services, in consultation with the DEP, would be required to publish guidelines for implementing the preference.
-In preparing specification for a contract, a local unit would be required to include in an invitation to bid, where relevant, a statement that any response to the invitation that proposes or calls for the use of unit concrete products that utilize carbon footprint-reducing technology will receive preference whenever possible.
+Under the bill, the Director of the Division of Local Government Services, in consultation with the DEP, would be required to publish guidelines for implementing the requirement.
+In preparing specification for a contract, a local unit would be required to include in an invitation to bid, where relevant, a statement that any response to the invitation shall use unit concrete products that utilize carbon footprint-reducing technology.

-The bill would require the Department of Transportation to establish and implement a program to prioritize, to the greatest extent practicable, the use of unit concrete products that utilize footprint-reducing technology, including permeable pavement, in the design, construction, reconstruction, or repair of any public transportation infrastructure project that is funded in whole or in part from the "Special Transportation fund" established pursuant to section 21 of P.L.1984, c.73 (C.27:1B-21).
+The bill would require the Department of Transportation to establish a implement a program to use, to the greatest extent practicable, unit concrete products that utilize carbon footprint-reducing technology, including permeable pavement, in the design, construction, reconstruction, or repair of any public transportation infrastructure project that is funded in whole or in part from the "Special Transportation fund" established pursuant to section 21 of P.L.1984, c.73 (C.27:1B-21).
 The bill would also require any person or entity that purchases unit concrete products, or that undertakes any construction or improvement that requires the use of unit concrete products, including the replacement of impervious surface with permeable pavement, to use unit concrete products that utilize carbon footprint-reducing technology, if the project is financed, in whole or in part, with State funds.